riotschoolacc/MSM-Gem-Shop/README.md

 Have a youtube channel and want to get a code?
 ------

-**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and get them to purchase from the shop, if you are interested in gaining your own code, please read these Requirements:**
+**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and persuade their members to purchase from the shop, if you are interested in gaining your own code, please read these Requirements:**

 For Telegram Channels: